MicrosoftDocs/customer-insights/ci-docs/engagement-insights/concepts-terminology.md

 ## Report

-A collection of data visualizations.
+A report is a collection of data visualizations.
 Engagement insights capability includes several predefined reports for web projects.

 ## Workspace